 How about the end-users out there – how is Acrobat X being received?
 Here’s a quick video:

 The links given below go to the authentic and secure files residing on Adobe’s servers, are guaranteed genuine and will not change.
-They are especially useful when you are unable to download Adobe’s products via other means – often due to difficulties with the Akamai Download Manager (the Adobe DLM).
+They are especially useful when you are unable to download Adobe’s software via other means – often due to difficulties with the Akamai Download Manager (the Adobe DLM).
 Here it’s open and you can just use your browser, or another download manager of your choice.

 The links are listed below.
 For Windows, the Acrobat X Pro download is in the form of a single .exe file, and for Mac OS it’s a single .dmg file.
 There is no actual trial version of Acrobat X Standard available for any platform, but Pro includes all Standard features – so you can try out Pro for free and then decide which version you want at the time of purchase.
 Languages offered here are English, French/Français and German/Deutsch.